kopipejst/Gradientor/README.md

 Gradientor
 ==========

-Gradientor is MooTools plugin which will color selected elements in gradient.
+Gradientor is MooTools plugin which will color selected elements in gradient.<br />
-All you have to do is to choose elements and set first and last color in gradient.
+All you have to do is to choose elements and set first and last color in gradient.<br />
-Also, you can set CSS property on which gradient color should be applied.
+Also, you can set CSS property on which gradient color should be applied.<br />

 ![Screenshot](http://workshop.rs/projects/gradientor/gradientor.png)